Affiliate links on Android Authority may earn us a commission. Learn more.

 Cartogram

 Cartogram is a unique live wallpaper app.
 It uses your current location and a stylized map as your background.
-The map changes as you move to different places so it’s always something different when you’re driving around town.
-There are a range of customization options, including various colors and an OLED mode if you like it darker.
-You also have the option to set this as a static wallpaper for a single location, rather than having it continuously move like a live wallpaper.
-We’ve seen a few gripes, but nothing substantive and the app worked great in our testing.
+The map changes as you move to different places, so it’s always different when driving around town.
+There are various customization options, including various colors and an OLED mode if you like darker colors.
+You also have the option to set this as a static wallpaper for a single location rather than having it continuously move like a live wallpaper.
+We’ve seen a few gripes but nothing substantive, and the app worked great during our testing.

 KLWP Live Wallpaper Maker